-Parents are advised that students bring personal property to school at their own risk.
+Parents are advised that if students bring personal property to school, it is at their own risk.

 Asbestos: In accordance with the EPA Asbestos Hazard Emergency Response Act, the Bedford Central School District has in-place an asbestos management plan to identify and manage asbestos building materials.
 Information regarding required inspections, asbestos related building projects or general review is available in each building and in the district business office.
 For more information or questions, contact Buildings and Grounds Office via email at firstname.lastname@example.org.